 Search element - Quick search bar

-Understanding growth charts
+Baby growth charts

 group of babies

-Your baby's weight is one important measure of their growth, but their length (height) and head circumference will also increase with age.
+Your baby's weight is one important measure of their growth, but their length and head circumference will also increase with age.

-How do I read a growth (percentile) chart?
+How do I read a growth chart?

 Growth charts can be difficult to read and understand.
 Many people misinterpret what they see on the charts.
 It is the pattern of growth over time that is important, not the growth from week to week.